North-Western Bulgaria is one of the off-the-beaten track destinations, still undiscovered, but full of history, legends and spectacular views.

 In the late afternoon drive back to Sofia.
 Cross the Balkan range at the Iskar gorge.
 Enjoy the spectacular views over the Iskar river gorge, with red-roof houses, scattered among green forests and steep hills.
 Tour ends at 7 p.m. in Sofia.

-We can also offer a trip on a cruise boat along the Danube River, a visit to the neighbouring Romanian town of Calafat, one day excursions and shopping tours to the nearby Serbian towns of Zajecar and Negotin.
+We can also offer a trip on a cruise boat along the Danube River, a visit to the neighbouring Romanian town of Calafat, or one day excursions and shopping tours to the nearby Serbian towns of Zajecar and Negotin.